dskhanirfan/spark-script-to-calculate-currency/README.md

       |     GBP|2021-01-10|   0.7371645|
       +--------+----------+------------+
       only showing top 20 rows

+Make Temporary views of dataframes

       scala> df.createOrReplaceTempView("df1")
       scala> exchange_rate.createOrReplaceTempView("df2")

+Convert the values of EUR and GBP to USD and make a "Converted" Column to store the values in USD

       val result = spark.sql("""
       select count, 'USD' as currency, date, value, value * coalesce(